 Hekate is an ancient Greek goddess whose worship is said to have dated back to Thrace.
-Although it is hard to pin down her exact origins, she was most definitely worshiped by the Greeks as a liminal, and lunar deity associated with witchcraft, the crossroads and the restless dead..
+Although it is hard to pin down her exact origins, she was worshiped as a liminal, and lunar deity associated with witchcraft, the crossroads and the restless dead..

 I was terrified when Hekate came into my life.
 I had been fed negative and inaccurate information about her and was at a loss for why she would be calling to me.
 My life was beginning to crumble in front of me my dad had just died, my Ouma was beginning her shift to the otherside, I was about to enter university and my life was radically changing.